 Pacing By A Patrol Vehicle

-If a patrol vehicle suspects that you are speeding they will often use a technique known as pacing.
+If a patrol vehicle suspects that you are speeding, they will often use a technique known as pacing.
 This is where they will catch up with your vehicle and maintain a constant distance between their vehicle and yours for a minimum of two-tenths of a mile to determine your speed.
+It’s similar to how a professional service, such as rohrreinigung wien, would meticulously assess a situation before proceeding with their specialized work.
 While many officers will pace for even further than the minimum required distance to issue a ticket, many will continue for longer to avoid the ticket being dismissed.